decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

-            `--enableticketbuyer`                      | Enable the automatic ticket buyer `--enablevoting`                           | Enable creation of votes and revocations for owned tickets `--purchaseaccount=`                       | Name of the account to buy tickets from (default: default) `--pooladdress=`                           | The ticket pool address where ticket fees will go to `--poolfees=`                              | The per-ticket fee mandated by the ticket pool as a percent (e.g. 1.00 for 1.00% fee)
-            `--gaplimit=`                              | The size of gaps between used addresses.
+            `--enableticketbuyer`                      | Enable the automatic ticket buyer `--enablevoting`                           | Enable creation of votes and revocations for owned tickets `--purchaseaccount=`                       | Name of the account to buy tickets from (default: default) `--gaplimit=`                              | The size of gaps between used addresses.
 Used for address scanning and when generating addresses with the wrap option. (default: 20)
-            `--stakepoolcoldextkey=`                   | Enables the wallet as a stake pool with an extended key in the format of "xpub...:index" to derive cold wallet addresses to send fees to
-            `--manualtickets`                          | Do not discover new tickets through network synchronization `--allowhighfees`                          | Allows the wallet to send transactions with very large fees.
+            `--allowhighfees`                          | Allows the wallet to send transactions with very large fees.
 By default, this is any fee over 0.1 DCR/kB
             `--txfee=`                                 | Sets the transaction fee in DCR/kB that this wallet will pay to miners (default: 0.0001)
             `--accountgaplimit=`                       | Number of accounts that can be created in a row without using any of them (default: 10)
-            `--disablecointypeupgrades`                | Never upgrade from legacy to SLIP0044 coin type keys
+            `--disablecointypeupgrades`                | Never upgrade from legacy to SLIP0044 coin type keys `--pooladdress=`                           | **DEPRECATED: This field was for legacy Stakepools, which have been replaced by Voting Service Providers (VSPs).** The ticket pool address where ticket fees will go to
+            `--poolfees=`                              | **DEPRECATED: This field was for legacy Stakepools, which have been replaced by Voting Service Providers (VSPs).** The per-ticket fee mandated by the ticket pool as a percent (e.g. 1.00 for 1.00% fee)

     RPC Client                                         |Description
     ---------------------------------------------------|-------------